 I’m going to show you how to successfully teach your child to clean their bedroom and keep it that way.
 First, I will show you a picture of my son’s room (as proof).

 So there’s his room.
-That’s him on the bed playing video games, and he keeps his room this way with very minimal help from me, his mother.
+That’s him on the bed playing video games, and he keeps his room this way with very minimal help from me.

 Why is it so hard for kids to clean their rooms?